 We finally arrived at our destination and were pleasantly surprised with the Kumbia growers progress after the huge Boxing Day hail storm.
 What a relief it was for the Francis family who completed their restoration on the packing shed.
 Pictured here is the shed roof torn away.
 The Dugdell family on the other hand, unfortunately, had more devastation with hail net, shed and crop damage with another several months of restoration.
 The Kumbia growers have planted more fruit trees and there’ll be lots more juicier stone fruit next season.

-The Bunya Mountains is a place not only known for its breathtaking views of the Darling Downs but it boasts exotic fauna and Queensland’s famous Bunya-Bunya Pine; a tree known for its cultural significance and one of the food sources for the Aboriginal People.
+The Bunya Mountains is a place not only known for its breathtaking views of the Darling Downs but it boasts exotic fauna and Queensland’s famous Bunya-Bunya Pine; a tree known for its cultural significance and one of the food sources for the Indigenous peoples.
 A fully mature tree grows up to 45m and produces many cones that bear fruit which is called the bunya nut.

 After a good walk around the area, we were famished and ready to have dinner.
 We dined at the Lyrics Restaurant and Bar and met friendly owners Wayne and Eleanor.
 After a sumptuous dinner, we decided to taste test the Bunya nut.
 It was an interesting flavour, similar to that of a chestnut.
 By this stage we were ready for some rest in our hidden little cottage tucked in between a bunch of Bunya trees.
 The Bunya Mountains is one special place and one that you could definitely revisit time and time again.